vobyjs/voby/README.md

 This function is also the mechanism through which `Suspense` understands if there are things loading under the hood or not.

+The passed function is tracked and it will be automatically re-executed whenever any of the observables it reads change.

 Interface:

 ```ts